BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 the danger and the escape, you will still value sensuality, which means that you should not claim that you understood sensuality.
 Because if you do make such a statement, that means you’re contradicting yourself.
-If you fully understood those three aspects, there would be no *chanda* towards sensuality left, there would only be *chanda* towards renunciation, towards seclusion, towards further abandonment.
+If you fully understood those three aspects, there would be no
+<span lang="pi">*chanda*</span> towards sensuality left, there would
+only be <span lang="pi">*chanda*</span> towards renunciation, towards seclusion, towards further abandonment.

 A person might think, “Yes, I understand the peril of sensuality”.
 Okay, fine.
 Ask yourself the next question.